-15. "Election" includes any primary, general, or special election for public office by the City or any election in which a ballot proposition is toric reference only.
+15. "Election" includes any primary, general, or special election for public office by the City or any election in which a ballot proposition is ing and amending e text, graphics, afirm accuracy of ic reference only.

-ing and amending

-e text, graphics,

-circum accuracy of

-submitted to the voters of the City; provided, that an election in which the qualifications for voting include requirements other than those set forth in Article VI, Section 1 (Amendment 63) of the Constitution of the state shall not be considered an election for purposes of this chapter, election to public office of the City and any campaign in support of or in opposition to a ballot proposition.
+submitted to the voters of the City; provided, that an election in which the qualifications for voting include requirements other than those set forth in Article VI, Section 1 (Amendment 63) of the Constitution of the state shall not be considered an election for purposes of this chapter,

-16. "Election campaign" means any campaign in support of or in opposition to a candidate for
+16. "Election campaign" means any campaign in support of or in opposition to a candidate for election to public office of the City and any campaign in support of or in opposition to a ballot proposition.